springtwr/siyuan-code-tabs/README.md

   - change theme
   - Close document and reopen it
   - Try the above method again after restarting SiYuan Notes
-- ***When the code contains angle brackets, an error is displayed.
-Please wait for Siyuan to release a new version to fix the issue of escaping HTML content.
-Currently, only Siyuan 3.0.14 can be used normally.
-For details, see [issue](https://github.com/siyuan-note/siyuan/issues/11499)***
+- ***The problem of displaying errors when the code contains pointed brackets has been fixed in SiYuan 3.0.16, and currently only 3.0.16 can be used normally***

 ## Tips
 - 3.0.14 and above need to turn on `Allow execution of scripts within HTML blocks` in Settings -> Editor.